-Scott B. Ullem, age 51.
+Scott B. Ullem, age 52.
 Mr. Ullem became Corporate Vice President, Chief Financial Officer in January 2014.
-Prior to joining Edwards, he served from May 2010 to December 2013 as Chief Financial Officer of Bemis Company Inc., a publicly traded global supplier of packaging and pressure sensitive materials used in leading food, consumer, and healthcare products.
+Prior to joining Edwards, he served from May 2010 to December 2013 as Chief Financial Officer of Bemis Company Inc., a Fortune 500 publicly traded global supplier of packaging and pressure sensitive materials used in leading food, consumer, and healthcare products.
 Mr. Ullem also had leadership responsibility for one of Bemis' three business segments and the company's information technology function.
-Before joining Bemis, Mr. Ullem spent 17 years in investment banking, serving as Managing Director at Goldman Sachs and later for Bank of America.
-He has served on the Board and Compensation Committee of Berry Plastics Group, Inc. since 2016 and is a Henry Crown Fellow at the Aspen Institute.
+Before joining Bemis, Mr. Ullem spent 17 years in investment banking, serving as Managing Director at Goldman Sachs and later at Bank of America.
+He has served on the Board and Compensation Committee of Berry Global Inc. since 2016 and is a Henry Crown Fellow at the Aspen Institute.

-Huimin Wang, M.D., age 61.
+Huimin Wang, M.D., age 62.
 Dr. Wang has been Corporate Vice President, Japan, Asia and Pacific since 2010.
 From 2004 to 2010, he served as Corporate Vice President, Japan and Intercontinental Regions and was Corporate Vice President, Japan from 2000 to 2004.
 Previously, he served in a number of roles with Baxter Healthcare Corporation, including Senior Manager of Strategy Development, Director of Product/Therapy for the Renal Division in Japan, President of Medical Systems and Devices in Japan, and was a representative director of Baxter Limited, a Japan corporation, through September 2002.
 Before joining Baxter, Dr. Wang was a senior associate with Booz, Allen & Hamilton in Chicago, Vice President of Integrated Strategies, a consulting and venture management firm he co-founded, and an associate with McKinsey & Company.
-Dr. Wang is a Visiting Associate Professor of anesthesiology at Keio University.

-Larry L. Wood, age 52.
-Mr. Wood has been Corporate Vice President, Transcatheter Heart Valves since 2007, and is responsible for Edwards' key initiatives in transcatheter heart valve replacement around the globe, including research and development, operations, marketing, commercial clinical and regulatory initiatives.
+Larry L. Wood, age 53.
+Mr. Wood has been Corporate Vice President, Transcatheter Aortic Valve Replacement since 2007.
+He is responsible for Edwards' key initiatives in transcatheter heart valve replacement around the globe, including research and development, operations, marketing, commercial clinical and regulatory initiatives.
 Most recently prior to his current role, from March 2004 to February 2007, he served as Vice President and General Manager, Percutaneous Valve Interventions.
 Mr. Wood has more than 30 years of experience in the medical technology industry at both Edwards and Baxter Healthcare Corporation in positions including manufacturing management, regulatory affairs and strategic and clinical marketing, primarily for the surgical heart valve therapy business.